 Procurement

-The contract is for the purchase of perishable items purchased with funds other than school nutrition service funds on a weekly or more frequent basis.
+The contract is for the purchase of perishable items, as indicated in applicable federal and state law, purchased with funds other than school nutrition service funds on a weekly or more frequent basis.

-Perishables” are those itemsthat are subject to natural decay and deterioration if not put to their intended use within a reasonable time and include such items as fresh fruits and vegetables, meats and fish.
-Perishables do not include dried, canned, or frozen food products that are normally purchased less frequently than by the week.
-Items that may be classed as perishables, but which readily lend themselves to competitive bidding, shall be obtained only by competitive bidding.
-Such items include milk and bread.

 Purchase of such items with school nutrition service funds shall be done consistent with methods authorized by federal regulation (7 C.F.R. §3016.36).